My Personal Space

 I have made four pilgrimages to NASA Houston over the past fifteen years.
 The Control Room (right) is a favourite as well as Apollo 18 with its Saturn 5 rocket – the yellow and white structure below.
 Saturn 5 was a three-stage liquid-fuelled super heavy-lift launch vehicle and was developed to support the Apollo program between 1967 and 1973.
 Unfortunately, the Apollo program was cancelled before Apollo 18’s mission was launched.

 The above photo was shot in the training centre where experiments are underway

-in preparation for a Mars expedition.
+for a Mars expedition.